Puzzling X-rays from Jupiter

 "The pulses are coming from the north pole of Jupiter," says Randy Gladstone, a scientist at the Southwest Research Institute and leader of the team that made the discovery using NASA's orbiting Chandra X-ray Observatory.

-Above: Every 45 minutes an x-ray source blinks near Jupiter's north magnetic pole.
-This animation, based on data from the Chandra X-ray Observatory, shows the hot spot pulsing 15 times during one complete 10-hour rotation of the giant planet.
+Above: Every 45 minutes an x-ray source blinks near Jupiter's north magnetic pole., based on data from the Chandra X-ray Observatory, shows the hot spot pulsing 15 times during one complete 10-hour rotation of the giant planet.

 NASA's Einstein x-ray satellite first spotted Jupiter's x-ray glow in 1979.
 No one looked again for many years until researchers (Gladstone among them) pointed the German x-ray observatory ROSAT toward Jupiter in 1992.
 The glow was still there.